lucthienphong1120/github-profile-maker/README.md

 We got everything that you need !
 Create your perfect GitHub Profile ReadMe in the best possible way.
 Lots of features and tools included, all for free !

 ### ⚡ Lightening fast Profile Creation
 Create your Profile ReadMe in just few clicks !
-On an average, it takes less than one minute to create a perfect Profile ReadMe using GPRM
+On an average, it takes less than one minute to create a perfect Profile ReadMe using GPM

 ### 📊 Flex Your GitHub Stats
 Be Honest, everyone loves to flex their achievements.
 With tools such as ReadMe Stats, Most Used Languages, Streak Stats you can show your achievements.